WalletHub, Financial Company

-You cannot check for Synchrony Bank pre-approval; it’s not possible to see which of its credit cards you have a good shot at getting before you submit an application.
-But like all major credit card issuers, Synchrony Bank mails pre-approved offers to certain people who appear to meet the criteria for one of its nearly 100 cards.
+You can check for Synchrony Bank pre-approval online for certain credit cards.
+Plus, like all major credit card issuers, Synchrony Bank also mails pre-approved offers to certain people who appear to meet the criteria for one of its nearly 100 cards.

 Here is some additional information on checking for Synchrony Bank pre-approval:

-- Synchrony “pre-screens” customers by using data compiled from three credit bureaus: TransUnion, Equifax and Experian.
-Synchrony mails prepaid offers to consumers who have at least a fair credit score (640-699).
+- Synchrony also pre-screens customers by using data compiled from three credit bureaus: TransUnion, Equifax, and Experian.
+Plus, it mails prepaid offers to consumers who have at least fair credit (a credit score between 640-699).

-- To receive a credit card through a pre-approved offer, you still need to apply.
-You can mail the application back or you can apply online or by phone.
-In the case of a store card, you can apply in person at the store.
+- To receive a credit card after being pre-approved, you still need to apply.
+If you received a pre-approved offer, you can mail the application back.
+You may also apply online or by phone, depending on the card.
+In the case of a store card, you may also have the option to submit an application in person at the store.

 If you receive a pre-approved credit card offer, make sure it is for a card you think would be worthwhile.
 Be selective and don’t apply in response to every pre-approval you receive.
 Getting pre-approved for lots of credit cards won’t hurt your credit, but applying for many of them in a short period of time can.

 Unfortunately, there's no way to do that.
 With that said, most of Synchrony Bank's cards are store credit cards, so if you're looking to get one of those, anything above 650 should get you approved.

 If you do get approved from them, be mindful of your credit score because if it drops in any way, they will lower your limit or even cancel the card with no notice until after they do it.
 Good payment history doesn't matter, they just look at credit score...